 Over the Ear Hearing Aids

-- Over the ear hearing aids are normally suitable for all age groups, catering for almost all types of hearing loss.
+- OTE or Behind the ear hearing aids are normally suitable for all age groups, catering for almost all types of hearing loss.

 - As a general rule, an OTE hearing aid will offer greater amplification than most ITE models.